Lexelius/ASPP_1/2021/felicia.md

 Hello!
-I'm Felicia.
+I'm Felicia and I'm a second year PhD student.
 I work with molecular catalysts.